dbactual/thomaspaine-www/content/works/to-the-citizens-of-the-united-states.md

    him down: and the dastardly slyness of such an attack would have stained the fame of the United States.
 Where there is no danger cowards are bold, and Captain Bobadils are to be found in the Senate as well as on the stage.
-Even Gouverneur, on such a march, dare have shown a leg.
+Even *Gouverneur*, on such a march, dare have shown a leg.

    The people of the Western country to whom the Mississippi serves as an inland sea to their commerce must be supposed to understand the